Seton Academy: Join the Pack!

 Seton Academy: Join the Pack! (群れなせ！シートン学園, Murenase!
-Seton Gakuen) is a Japanese manga series by Bungo Yamashita.
+Shīton Gakuen) is a Japanese manga series by Bungo Yamashita.
 It was serialized online via Cygames' Cycomi manga app and website from May 2016 to May 2021 and has been collected in fifteen tankōbon volumes by Kodansha (former) and Shogakukan (current).
 An anime television series adaptation by Studio Gokumi aired from January 7 to March 24, 2020.

 Synopsis

-Premise

 Seton Academy: Join the Pack takes place in a world where humans and anthropomorphic animals coexist.
 Female animals resemble moe girls with animal features such as kemonomimi, tails and horns, while males resemble their original species.
 Due to a population decline, humanoid animals now outnumber humans.
 The story follows Jin Mazama, a teenage human boy who attends Seton Academy as one of only two human students.
 Jin hates animals, but as luck would have it, he gains the attention of Ranka Ookami, a female Hokkaido wolf who dreams of forming her own pack.
 Jin also develops feelings for Hitomi Hino, a teenage girl and the only other human student at Seton Academy.
 As the story progresses, Jin must come to terms with his relationships with Ranka, Hitomi, and his thoughts on animals in general.